 Strophe 4.

 The closing lines of strophe 3 leading into the opening lines of strophe 4 capture the redemption aspect of this narrative powerfully: “Shall be one pardoned of sin, as thy gates are closed this night” (strophe 3, Sefaria).
-These two lines of strophe 3 captures the miracle that the entire poem centers around — that of Yom Kippur, where God wipes the soul of all transgressions and re-fortifies the Jew’s connection to God.
+These two lines of strophe 3 capture the miracle that the entire poem centers around — that of Yom Kippur, where God wipes the soul of all transgressions and re-fortifies the Jew’s connection to God.
 And then, going into strophe 4, this promise is affirmed:

 “God, our refuge strong and sure, Rescue us from dreadful plight;” (Strophe 4, Sefaria).